ianderrington/genai/docs/Understanding/models/index.md

 ### Unsupervised learning

 _Unsupervised learning_ is often used for discovering insights and patterns in the way data is distributed or related.
-While not directly or consistenly used in GenAI systems, it can be valuable for filtering and selecting data.
+While not directly or consistently used in GenAI systems, it can be valuable for filtering and selecting data.

 ### Reinforcement learning

-Generally originating from game-play and robotics, _reinforcement learning_ offers the capacity for models to interact with a generally more-complex environment.
+Generally originating from game-play and robotics, _reinforcement learning_ offers the capacity for models to interact with a generally more complex environment.
-When combined with self-supervision, [reinforcement learning](./classes/reinforcement_learning.md) has proven to to be essential to create powerful [GPT architectures](#gpt-architectures).
+When combined with self-supervision, [reinforcement learning](./classes/reinforcement_learning.md) has proven to be essential to create powerful [GPT architectures](#gpt-architectures).

 ### Hybrid learning methods

 _Hybrid Learning_ methods combine one or several methods above to enable more successful Generative AI. _Semi-supervised learning_ is a form of hybrid learning where supervised and unsupervised learning are used to produce the final outcome.

 #### Language Models and LLMs